maxmcd/blog/content/posts/running-go-on-val-town.md

 ---
 Let's go on a winding debugging adventure together.
 I thought I could get a Go HTTP handler running on [Val Town](https://val.town) and I thought it would be easy.
 Val Town is a social website to write and deploy Typescipt.
 Val Town doesn't support Go, but it supports WASM.
 Can we make it all work!?

 > If you want to skip all this and just run Go on Val Town you can [follow the instructions here](https://www.val.town/v/maxm/compileAndUploadTinygoWasm).
-There's also a [basic "Hello World"](https://www.val.town/v/maxm/crimsonMacaw) example, and another that's [much more fun and complex](https://www.val.town/v/maxm/tinygoHttpExample).
+There's also a [basic "Hello World"](https://www.val.town/v/maxm/tinygoWasmHelloWorld) example, and another that's [much more fun and complex](https://www.val.town/v/maxm/tinygoHttpExample).

-About a month ago I started working at Val Town.
+About two months ago I started working at Val Town.
 Before that I had spent many years writing Go and had always thought it would be quite poetic to get a Go HTTP handler running on Val Town.
-The real dream is to get the Go compiler and Language Server running in browser so that you could really have the dynamic feel of Val Town, but for now we're going to settle for "Writing some Go code, compiling it, and having it handle an http request in Val Town".
+The real dream is to get the Go compiler and Language Server running in browser so that you could really have the dynamic feel of Val Town, but for now we're going to settle for "Writing some Go code, compile it, and having it handle an http request in Val Town".

 I thought it would be easy, and set out to find out: